raeq/awstkit/README.md

   Finds information about AMIs, given a list of ids.

+  Decorators:     cli.command     click.argument     click.option
+  click.option

   Arguments:     ami_id {[string]} -- A list of ami IDs.     region {String}
   -- The single region to search.     allregions {Flag} -- Set this flag if all regions are to be searched.

 Options:
-  -r, --region TEXT  Restrict search to this single region --help             Show this message and exit.
+  -r, --region TEXT   Restrict search to this single region -p, --profile TEXT  The awscli configuration profile for the master account.
+  --help              Show this message and exit.

 ```